dougeby/IntuneDocs/intune/get-started-azure.md

 # Getting started with Intune in the Azure portal

 The Azure portal is where you can find the Intune service.
-There's a lot of services in Azure, many of which you may not use on a regular basis.
+There are a lot of services in Azure, many of which you may not use on a regular basis.
 Customizing your dashboard and sidebar can help you find the right information quickly every time you log in to manage devices with Intune.

 ## Changing the sidebar

-The __sidebar__ on the left side of the Azure portal shows you a list of all the available Azure services.
-This comprehensive list can be modified from its default view so that you can keep a persistent view of the services that matter most to you.
+The __sidebar__ on the left side of the Azure portal shows you a list of all available Azure services.
+This comprehensive list can be changed from the default view so that you can keep a persistent view of the services that matter most to you.
 We'll use Intune as the example of a service to add to the top of the list.

 ![A user searching for Intune in the "More services" list.](./media/azure-add-intune1.png)